eliannis/oscilloscope/README.md

 this data as a graphical trace.

 ### Limitations
-The ADC in most mobile devices is designed for audio frequencies.
+The ADC in mobile devices is designed for audio frequencies.
 The exact frequency range will vary between individual models, but most should be able to sample frequencies between 300Hz and 20kHz.
 DC level voltages should be filtered out in well designed sound-cards.